guillaumegete/dmg2pkg/README.md

 3. Install this script where you want, and don't forget to _chmod 755_ it.
 4. Change the variables in the script.
 If you don't, it will create a new _Make_DMG_From_PKG_ folder in _/Users/_Shared_.
 5. Move your DMG file in the **Source_DMGs** folder.
 6. Run the script.
 7. If everything works properly, new PKGs file should be spit in the _Packages_ folder and the DMG should move in the _Processed_DMGs_ folder automatically.

 ## But wait, there's more!

 Let's make things a bit more automatic!

-1. Get the launchagent file (net.gete.dmg2pkg.plist).
+1. Get the Launchagent file (_net.gete.dmg2pkg.plist_).
-2. Install it in ~/Library/LaunchAgents.
+2. Install it in _~/Library/LaunchAgents_.
-3. Launch the file with : _launchctl load net.gete.dmg2pkg_
+3. Launch the file with : `launchctl load net.gete.dmg2pkg`
 4. Move your DMG file in the **Source_DMGs** folder.
 5. Wait for a few seconds, and the new PKG files should appear in the _Packages_ folder and the DMG should move in the _Processed_DMGs_ folder automatically.